 Restricted Stock.
 An award holder will generally not have income upon the grant of restricted stock unless an election under Section 83(b) of the Code is made within 30 days of the date of grant.
-If a timely 83(b) election is made, then a holder will have compensation income upon the date of grant equal to the value of the stock less the purchase price and, when the stock is sold, the holder will have capital gain or loss equal to the difference between the sales proceeds and the value of the stock on the date of grant.
-If the holder does not make an 83(b) election, then when the stock vests the holder will have compensation income equal to the value of the stock on the vesting date less the purchase price.
+If a timely 83(b) election is made, then a holder will have compensation income on the date of grant equal to the value of the stock less the purchase price and, when the stock is sold, the holder will have capital gain or loss equal to the difference between the sales proceeds and the value of the stock on the date of grant.
+If the holder does not make an

+83(b) election, then when the stock vests the holder will have compensation income equal to the value of the stock on the vesting date less the purchase price.
 When the stock is sold, the holder will have capital gain or loss equal to the sales proceeds less the value of the stock on the vesting date.
 Generally, any capital gain or loss will be long-term if the holder held the stock for more than one year and otherwise will be short-term.
 The holding period for purposes of capital gain or loss generally will commence on the date of vesting (or, if an 83(b) election is made, the date of grant).

 Restricted Stock Units.
-An award holder will not have income upon the grant of an RSU award.
+An award holder will not have income upon the grant of a Restricted Stock Unit ("RSU") award.
 A holder is not permitted to make a Section 83(b) election with respect to an RSU award.
-When the Restricted Stock Unit vests, the holder will have compensation income on the vesting date in an amount equal to the fair market value of the stock on the vesting date less the purchase price, if any.
-When the stock is sold, the holder will have capital gain or loss equal to the sales proceeds less the value of the stock on the vesting date.
+When the RSU vests, the holder will have compensation income on the vesting date in an amount equal to the fair market value of the stock on the vesting date less the purchase price, if any.
+When the stock acquired upon settlement of an RSU award is sold, the holder will have capital gain or loss equal to the sales proceeds less the value of the stock on the vesting date.
 Generally, any capital gain or loss will be long-term if the holder held the stock for more than one year and otherwise will be short-term.

 Performance Awards.
-An award holder will generally recognize taxable ordinary income on the amount of cash paid or value of stock received under a performance award (including a performance stock unit award) and Coach will generally be entitled to a corresponding deduction.
+An award holder will generally recognize taxable ordinary income on the amount of cash paid to, or value of stock received by, the award holder under a performance award (including a performance stock unit award) and Tapestry will generally be entitled to a corresponding deduction (subject to the limit under Section 162(m) of the Code discussed below).

 Dividend Equivalents.
-An award holder will generally recognize taxable ordinary income on dividend equivalents as they are paid and Coach will generally be entitled to a corresponding deduction.
+An award holder will generally recognize taxable ordinary income on dividend equivalents as they are paid and Tapestry will generally be entitled to a corresponding deduction (subject to the limit under Section 162(m) of the Code discussed below).

 Stock Payments.
-An award holder will generally recognize taxable ordinary income on the fair market value of the stock delivered as payment of bonuses or other compensation under the Amended Stock Incentive Plan and Coach will generally be entitled to a corresponding deduction.
+An award holder will generally recognize taxable ordinary income on the fair market value of the stock delivered as payment of bonuses or other compensation under the 2018 Stock Incentive Plan and Tapestry will generally be entitled to a corresponding deduction.

 Deferred Stock.
-An award holder will generally recognize taxable ordinary income on the fair market value of the shares of stock on the date such shares are delivered under a deferred stock award and Coach will generally be entitled to a corresponding deduction.
+An award holder will generally recognize taxable ordinary income on the fair market value of the shares of stock on the date such shares are delivered under a deferred stock award and Tapestry will generally be entitled to a corresponding deduction (subject to the limit under Section 162(m) of the Code discussed below).